Carrooi/Node-BrowserHttp/README.md

 ## Load JSON

-There is also option to load data and automatically parse it from JSON to literal object.
+If content-type in response header is `application/json` then your data will be automatically transformed into js object.

+If you can not set this header on your server, than you can use `*Json` methods.

 ```
 http.getJson('http://www.google.com/some.json').then(function(response) {